amirjamil90/Locat/README.md

 </code>

 I am not getting the exact search results for the coordinates ...
-So incase u dont get the coordinates .. please try to manually get the coordinates and place in  code for kml file to be generated.
+So incase u dont get the coordinates .. please try to manually enter  the coordinates and place in  code for kml file to be generated.

 Next things to do :

 1. Create a shape file(.shp and dbf) from KML.
 2. Try to make a line with the coordinates.
+3. Generalise the concept of Location Identifier for Line and Polygon also.
+This will help to get the district name and city name which would be ploygon shapefile.